dokai/gitctl/README.txt

     cloning the remote repository.
 Only applies to Git repositories.
 Defaults to ``master``.

+``dir`` (optional)

+    The name of the directory where the project will be checked out into.
+An additional directory will be created under this one where the project files will be located so it is safe to use the same value for multiple projects.
+Relative paths are considered relative to the location of the config file.
+Note: if you want to check out all your projects under a single directory you can do so by using the ``--dir`` switch without having to specify the path in each section.
+This option will override the ``--dir`` switch value.

 The name of the configuration section will be used to name the working directory.
 An example configuration file containing two repositories follows::